 “Having spent ample time in Cuba, Meerapfel was very familiar with Cuban growing traditions, and strategically chose to integrate them into the tobacco growing processes in Cameroon.”

-Cameroon was – and sadly to this day still is – a largely unsafe place to travel.
-It has its fair share of crime, terrorism, diseases and natural hazards.
+Cameroon was a largely unsafe place to travel.
+It had its fair share of crime, terrorism, diseases, and natural hazards.

 The farms, which were isolated from much of civilization, were sometimes only accessible through extremely rough dirt roads on motorcycle or even at times, only on foot.